+To recline the seatback:

-To adjust the seatback, lean slightly forward to lift your weight off the seatback.
-Pull completely up on the lever until it stops, and lean back to position the seatback to where you want it.
+- 1. Lift the recline lever. - Lean back to position the seatback to where you want it. - 3.
 Release the lever to lock the seatback into place.

 Sitting in a reclined position when your vehicle is in motion can be dangerous.
 Even if you buckle up, your safety belts cannot do their job when you are reclined like this.